Jerald-tonmoy-dias/laravelCodesForRemember/README.md

          }

-#Create new database from laravel
+#Create new database from controller

 	public function createDatabase($dbName)
         {